List of largest plants: Horsetails (Equisetopsida)

 The largest of horsetail is the species Equisetum myriochaetum, native to Nicaragua, Costa Rica, Colombia, Venezuela, Ecuador, Peru and Mexico.
 The biggest specimen known was 8 m tall and had a diameter of 2.5 cm.

 Ferns (Pteridopsida)

-The largest species of fern is probably Cyathea brownii of Norfolk Island, which may be 20 m or more in height.
+The largest species of fern is probably Sphaeropteris excelsa of Norfolk Island, which may be 20 m or more in height.

 Bryophytes

 Liverworts (Marchantiophyta)

 The largest species of liverwort is a New Zealand species, Schistochila appendiculata.
 The top size of this species is 1.1 m long, a diameter of 2.5 cm and a stem length of 10 cm.
 Another New Zealand liverwort, Plagiochila gigantea (Jungermaniaceae), is a cushion plant up to 90 cm wide and up to 75 cm height.
 It is endemic to the Southern Alps of South Island.

 Mosses (Bryophyta)

 Dawsonia superba is the tallest moss in the world.

 The world's most massive moss is Dawsonia superba, of Australia and New Zealand.
 This species has numerous 50 cm tall, upright shoots, joined by a network of rhizomes.
 The tallest moss is Spiridens reinwardtii of the family Hypnodendraceae and native to Indonesia, Malaysia, Papua New Guinea, the Philippines, Melanesia and Taiwan.
 S. reinwardtii is a vine which is typically 30 to 40 cm high but can climb to a height of 3 m.
 Spiridens reinwardtii is the only true vine among mosses and climbs by twining.
 The longest individuals seem to be in New Guinea.